cstrawberry/predictive-universe/docs/paper/04_spap.md

 **4.2.1 Definition 11 (Def 11): Dynamic Self-Reference Operator (DSRO)**

 A Dynamic Self-Reference Operator (DSRO) is a formal representation of a computable function whose output can depend dynamically on the provability (within a formal system $\mathcal{F}$) of statements about its own properties or behavior.
-Its existence is guaranteed by Kleene's Second Recursion Theorem (see Appendix A.1.4, **Theorem A.3 in Appendix A**).
+Its existence is guaranteed by Kleene’s Second Recursion Theorem (see **Appendix A.1.6**, Theorem A.3).
 Formally, a DSRO $f$ with Gödel index $e = \ulcorner f \urcorner$ satisfies a structure like:
 $$
 f(n) = F(\dots, \text{ProofSearch}_{\le g(n)}[\phi(\dots, e, \dots)], \dots) \quad \text{(9)}
 $$